 Many people, especially teenagers, consider oral sex as “safe sex”, but this is not always the case as safe sex is not just about preventing undesired pregnancy.
-“Safe sex” also means avoiding sexually transmitted diseases, such as HIV, chlamydia, syphilis or gonorrhea.
-Oral sex is in fact not “safe sex”, if a condom is not used, since any contact with the genitals of an infected person is risky.
+“Safe sex” also means avoiding sexually transmitted diseases, such as HIV, chlamydia, syphilis, or gonorrhea.
+Oral sex is in fact not “safe sex” if a condom is not used since any contact with the genitals of an infected person is risky.
 One of the dangers is oral gonorrhea.

-If you have oral sex with a person infected with gonorrhea, you risk on getting infection in the throat.
+If you have oral sex with a person infected with gonorrhea, you risk getting the infection in the throat.
 It is usually the greatest risk of being infected if you give oral sex to a man (penis), while the risk of infection is less if you give it to a woman.
 There is also a risk of infection if one kisses a person who has gonorrhea in the throat.
 Therefore, one might conclude that there is no kind of sex or contact that is completely safe.

 Symptoms of Oral Gonorrhea

 Gonococcal infection in throat and mouth is called oral gonorrhea.
 It is not uncommon for a person who has oral gonorrhea, to get the infection in other parts of the body, such as penis, rectum, or vagina.
 Most of the infected people will not experience any specific symptoms or ailments in their throat.
 However, if symptoms appear, it will usually be in the form of pharyngitis (inflammation of the back of the throat), sore throat.
 In some cases, symptoms resemble a general bacterial infection, such as fever and swollen lymph nodes around the neck.
 There are many of the above symptoms that may also be applicable to other diseases, and thus a sore throat does not necessarily mean gonococcal infection.
 It is, therefore, necessary to do a test at the doctor, to clarify whether you have oral gonorrhea.

 Complications of Oral Gonorrhea